omsf/joint-demo/script.md

 OpenEye to generate AM1-BCC ELF10 charges or using NAGL to generate GNN charges.
 These options can be passed in through the `settings.yaml` file.

+_run openfe charge-molecules cells with NAGL options_

 Next, let's talk about network planning, something else a practitioner can tinker with via the settings file.
-Konnektor has has implemented a bunch of different networks, a subset of which has been implemented in OpenFE.
+Konnektor has has implemented a bunch of different networks, and a subset of them have been integrated into OpenFE.
 The default network, which we used earlier, is a minimal spanning tree, which minimizes the number of edges that can connect all nodes in a network.

 _show network visualization_

 If we wanted to switch to, say, a radial or star map, which connects a single node to each other node like a wheel with spokes, we can do that by defining it in the settings YAML and re-running the network planning command.

-_show radial.yaml, run plan-rbfe-network_ If we wanted to switch to, say, a radial or star map, which connects a single node to each other node like a wheel with spokes, we can do that by defining it in the settings YAML and re-running the network planning command.
 This network takes another argument for the central ligand, let's just use ligand 6.

-_show radial.yaml, run plan-rbfe-network_
+_show radial.yaml, run plan-rbfe-network, show new visualization_

+There are plenty more options exposed in the CLI and documented in the CLI reference, and further more functionality available in the Python API.

 14:00

+Finally, I want to show off some things that we can do with OpenFF infrastructure.
 So far in this demo, OpenFF force fields have been used by OpenFE under the hood, by default, for its small molecule parameters.
 There's much more functionality that can be accessed by interacting directly with OpenFF software, but it's also very easy to get on the ground running for simple system.
 For starters, we'll show that with OpenFF it takes literal seconds to go from loading a molecule into RDKit to visualizing a simulation trajectory.

 Here we have an aspirin molecule in SDF, which we can load into RDKit and have a quick look at.
 We need to load a force field; here I'll use a recent version in the Sage line, version 2.2.1.
 From here, it's a one-liner to prepare an OpenMM